paradimdata/project_chameleon/README.md

 - xylib (install directions can be found [here](https://github.com/wojdyr/xylib)) If further instructions are needed for the xylib install, reference the file ["xylib_Install_Instructions"](https://github.com/paradimdata/project_chameleon/blob/main/xylib%20Install%20Instructions.txt) for a second set of instructions of how to download xylib on a windows machine.

-Full instructions for installing dependencies in a conda environment:

-First create a new conda environment and activate it

-    $ conda create -n project_chameleon
-    $ conda activate project_chameleon

-Install libraries

-    $ pip install matplotlib.pyplot
-    $ pip install numpy

-For Hyperspy only the required functionalities are needed

-    $ pip install hyperspy

-Py4dstem has slightly different procedures for each system but this command should work for most Windows and mac machines.
-If it does not further instructions can be found [here](https://py4dstem.readthedocs.io/en/latest/installation.html#id3).

-    $ conda install -c conda-forge py4dstem pymatgen Xylib has the most complicated install process.
-Below are mac install instructions.
-Windows instructions are linked above.Please not these instructions are based on a Mac with an intel chip.
-Results may vary.

-1.Install boost 1.76 with homebrew

-    $ brew install boost@1.76
-2.Set two environment variables to let the C compiler know where to find the Boost headers

-    $ export LDFLAGS="-L/usr/local/opt/boost@1.76/lib"
-    $ export CPPFLAGS="-I/usr/local/opt/boost@1.76/include"
-3.Download the xylib package, unzip it, and cd into it 4.Configure the xylib compliation with

-    $ ./configure --without-gui
-5.Compile with

-    $ make
-6.Install swig with homebrew

-    $ brew install swig
-7.Install the python xylib binding

-    $ pip install xylib-py

 ## Package Install Instructions
 This package is managed using [Poetry](https://python-poetry.org/), which you should install globaly on your system.
 Once you have Poetry installed you can install this package and its dependencies in any environment of your choice